roman-milk/roman-milk.github.io/the-conversion-1.md

+===

- ****** The Conversion ****** byJust_Plain_Bob© But even that wasn't the best part.
+But even that wasn't the best part.
 The best part was a folder labeled "My Diary."
 It was an itemized account of every sexual affair that Vickie had engaged in.
 It gave names, dates, times and places and included a critique of the session.
 It started two days before our wedding and ran until the day before the accident.
 Her first was my cousin Tom on the night of our rehearsal dinner, her second was my best man the morning of the wedding and according to her diary there were seven other men who enjoyed her on our honeymoon when she wasn't being enjoyed by me.
 According to the story she wrote about it there were only three and I wondered about that.
 I guess she must have thought seven would be a little unbelievable for a new bride on her honeymoon.

  I found out that she considered my best friend a 'lousy fuck' and my brother 'adequate."
 I was totally surprised to see that she considered me 'exceptional."
 If that was the case why was I only one of hundreds who had used her and why hadn't we been having more sex the last couple of years?